Title

 Facts:

-• On July 18, 1986, Lim moved to quash the Information, arguing B.P.
-22 was unconstitutional and the check was a memorandum check, akin to a promissory note, thus civil in nature.
+• On July 18, 1986, Lim moved to quash the Information on two grounds: (a) that B.P.
+22 was unconstitutional; and (b) that the issued instrument was a “memorandum check,” akin to a promissory note and thus outside the statute’s penal scope.

-• On September 1, 1986, Judge Nitafan ruled B.P.
-22 unconstitutional and quashed the Information.
+• On September 1, 1986, Judge Nitafan granted the motion, quashing the Information on the basis that B.P.
+22 was unconstitutional.

-• The Solicitor General, on behalf of the government, filed a petition for review on certiorari.
+• The Solicitor General, on behalf of the People, filed a petition for review on certiorari with the Supreme Court, challenging the RTC’s order.

 Ruling: